mivaprofsrvcs/miva-api/readme.md

 ### Further Reading

-Having a general understanding of the [Miva JSON Api](https://docs.miva.com/json-api/) configuration and schema is highly recommended before using the library.
+Having a general understanding of the [Miva JSON API](https://docs.miva.com/json-api/) configuration and schema is highly recommended before using the library.

 ## Testing

 Install dev dependencies:

 ```
-composer install --dev
+composer install
 ```

 Copy the example environment file and provide valid credentials for a test store: